Research Agenda

 Selected Publications

 For information on recent publications and/or works in progress, please submit an email inquiry.
-Here are abstract from a few previous works:
+Here are abstracts from a few previous works:

 American Antipathy: Partisanship and the Decline of Political Empathy